netlify/next-runtime/README.md

 - `distDir` in your `next.config.js`
 - `node_bundler = "esbuild"` in `netlify.toml`
 - `external_node_modules` in `netlify.toml`
+- The environment variable `NEXT_USE_NETLIFY_EDGE` can be removed as this is now the default

 The `serverless` and `experimental-serverless-trace` targets are deprecated in Next 12, and all builds with this Next Runtime will now use the default `server` target.
 If you previously set the target in your `next.config.js`, you should